 According to the Copyright Office, “you don’t have to register a copyright notice for every work you create.”

 The most recent copyright law says, “copyright legally belongs to the artist from the moment of creation,” meaning you can challenge a copycat in court if you prove your work is original.

 - But the Office says it’s in every artist’s best interest to register every work because doing so establishes it as prima facie evidence in a court of law.

 - This means the original creator and his work gets the burden of proof in court, where registered art is “sufficient to prove a fact.”

 - Details of this law are found in the copyright basics section here.

 - Also, you can sell the full copyright of your art only if you register it, and you can also demand more money in court.

 The registration process itself is quite easy.

-You need to fill out a copyright registration notice (available to print from an online form), to the Library of Congress at:
+Or you need to fill out a copyright registration notice (available to print from an online form), to the Library of Congress at: